lab11/monoxalyze/README.md

 and a non-smoker by measuring CO in a person's breath.
 Our goal is to create devices that are small enough to carry in a pocket, and can be powered by a coin cell battery.
-These devices could then pair with a smartphone that can process and report reading, while also identifying the user of the device.
+These devices could then pair with a smartphone that can process and report readings, while also identifying the user of the device.